tbrowder/raku-PDF-Extract/README.md

 DESCRIPTION
 ===========

 This module provides an interface to the 'pdftotext' program which is part of the 'poppler' library.
-The class provided, 'Extract', has the following attributes and methods to interrogate its PDF file:
+The class provided, 'PDF::Extract', has the following attributes and methods to interrogate its PDF file:

 Attributes
 ----------